Shockwave Therapy – How it can fix your foot pain fast

 How many treatments will I need?

-In most cases three treatments at weekly intervals are sufficient; however, we may suggest additional treatments depending on the circumstances.
+In most cases three to six treatments at weekly intervals are sufficient; however, we may suggest additional treatments depending on the circumstances.

 Does the treatment hurt?